websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/installing-a-search-engine.md

 <!-- DIAGRAM -->

 When you start Liferay DXP an Elasticsearch server is simultaneously started.
 This default search engine makes local testing convenient since lots of Liferay DXP's functionality depends on a search engine, but it isn't supported for use in production environments.
-See the [Installing Elasticsearch](./elasticsearch/installing-elasticsearch.md) instructions for more details.
+See the [Installing Elasticsearch](./elasticsearch/installing-elasticsearch.md) instructions for more details, and [Using the Built-In Elasticsearch](./elasticsearch/using-the-built-in-elasticsearch.md) for the features and limitations of the default search engine.
 <!-- Is this the place to introduce sidecar which will replace embedded in GA4? -->

 ```note::